UPMC Consumer Advantage offers a variety of spending and reimbursement account options. Learn what each account option offers and how they differ.

 Funds that the employer contributes to the HRA are not considered wages and are not subject to income taxes, FICA (Social Security and Medicare), or workers’ compensation.

 Health savings accounts

-Employees can use an HAS to pay for qualified health care expenses.
-Employees own their HSAs and can contribute pretax dollars to them through payroll contributions.
+Employees can use an HSA to pay for qualified health care expenses and save for future expenses.
+Employees own their HSAs.

 Health incentive accounts

-A health incentive account is a reimbursement account tied to a medical plan and is used to pay qualified out-of-pocket medical expenses for subscribers and their covered family members.
-HIAs are funded by monthly premiums.
+A health incentive account is a reimbursement account tied to a medical plan that encourages healthy activities and consumer engagement.
+The HIA gives employees the opportunity to earn reward dollars they can apply to eligible out-of-pocket expenses, such as their deductible, coinsurance, and copayments.
 Funds in an employee’s HIA can be automatically applied to covered expenses or a debit card can be provided for manual payment of qualified expenses.

 Qualified transportation accounts

 A QTA allows employees to make pretax contributions to pay for qualified transit and parking expenses related to their commute to work.
 Employers that offer a QTA option can also allow funds to roll over from year to year.

 Your employees can set aside up to $5,000 annually to offset costs associated with the care of eligible children or elderly dependents.
 (Employees may set aside up to $2,500 if they are married and file separate federal income tax returns.)